apacheli/community-docs/src/using_an_outgoing_webhook.md

 [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 A verification test begins when you submit your URL.
 Discord will send you two requests&mdash;one with and one _without_ a valid signature.
-You must be ready to verify these requests ahead of time before your URL can be saved.
+You must be ready to verify these requests ahead of time before your changes can be saved.

+## Verifying Requests

 Discord uses [the Ed25519 security signature format](https://ed25519.cr.yp.to/) for verification.
-To prevent unauthorized access to your URL, Discord sends you two signature headers:
+Discord sends you two signature headers:

 - `X-Signature-Ed25519`
 - `X-Signature-Timestamp`